 Below: 1st photo - The rhizomatous root system is not dense but roots spread far and wide underground.
 The bark of the larger roots is used medicinally.

-Notes: Eloise Butler's records show that she first brought in this species on Oct.
-4, 1914 when she planted a root from Mrs. Healy's garden (1800 Humbolt Ave, Minneapolis).
+Notes: Eloise Butler's records show that she first brought in this species on October 4, 1914 when she planted a root from Mrs. Healy's garden (1800 Humbolt Ave, Minneapolis - she was a former pupil of Eloise).
 Garden sources were popular for this plant as on Aug.
-28, 1917 she obtained another from 'a friend's garden', then on June 16, 1919 and on April 24, 1921 from Babcock's yard at 227 Xerxes Ave North in Minneapolis.
+28, 1917 she obtained another from 'a friend's garden,' then on June 16, 1919 and on April 24, 1921 from Babcock's yard at 227 Xerxes Ave North in Minneapolis.
 She boarded with the Babcocks from 1916 onward during the Garden season as their property was adjacent to Glenwood Park, the original name of the area.
 Common throughout Minnesota but originally a Eurasian plant, Climbing Nightshade has now naturalized in the all the United States except some states of the deep South, and it is also found in most of the lower Canadian Provinces.
 The U of M reports There 7 species of Solanum in Minnesota, one of which is the common potato, but the DNR only lists 5 on their county survey data.
 Two other species of the Nightshade Family are found in the Garden - Black Nightshade and Clammy Groundcherry.

 Medicinal History: There is a long medicinal history for this plant going back to Galen in 150 CE.
 The medicinal parts are the bark of the root and the twigs and sometimes the leaves.
 The plant must not be confused with Belladonna, or Deadly Nightshade (Atropa bella-donna L.), which however, is quite restricted in distribution in the United States - and not known in Minnesota.
 Externally an ointment was made for skin diseases.
 Internally, a tincture was prepared to treat problems requiring a diaphoretic or a diuretic.
 Large doses would produce vomiting and could lead to respiratory paralysis.
 In Russia a home medicine developed using a few drops of tincture in vodka for treatment of a weak heart.
 Dried leaves can also be used to create a tincture.
 All members of the Nightshade family have a narcotic property, which is why some of them are highly poisonous.
 However, this plant family also includes the tomato and the potato.

 The narcotic property is the alkaloid Solanine; in addition, the plant has the glucoside Dulcamarine.
 These drugs were formerly useful in treating skin diseases, especially skin eruptions.
 The plant was listed in the British Pharmacopoeia until 1907.
-European shepherds would put a necklace of the plant around the necks of their animals that were suspected of being under the "evil eye".
+European shepherds would put a necklace of the plant around the necks of their animals that were suspected of being under the "evil eye."
+Linnaeus in his later years thought highly of the plant as a remedy for rheumatism, fever and inflammatory diseases.
 See Hutchins (Ref. #12) and Grieve (Ref. #7) for more details.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.